 To compare gas suppliers, start with an online comparison tool.
 Enter your postcode and energy usage details to see available options in your area.
 Look for suppliers offering competitive rates, better customer service, or greener energy options.
 When you find a suitable option, the switch is usually straightforward and handled by the new supplier.

-Understanding the energy price cap and its impact
+The energy price cap and its impact

 The energy price cap limits how much suppliers can charge per unit of gas.
 Understanding this cap helps you gauge if you're getting a fair deal.
 Remember, the cap can change, reflecting market conditions, so staying informed helps in making cost-effective decisions.

-Exploring government grants and assistance programs
+Exploring government grants and assistance programmes

 Eligibility and application process for energy grants

-In the UK, various government grants are available to help reduce energy bills.
-Homeowners and renters can access these funds to make their homes more energy efficient.
 The eligibility criteria often include factors like income, property type, and existing energy efficiency measures.
 To apply, start by checking the Energy Saving Trust's website or contact your local council.
 They provide detailed information and guidance on available grants and the application process.

 How grants can help in reducing energy bills